 Crumble

-- In a bowl, mix together brown sugar, flour, cinnamon, and cold butter pieces using a food processor, fork, or your hands.
+• In bowl, mix together brown sugar, flour, cinnamon, and cold butter pieces using food processor, fork, or your hands.

 Advertisement

-- When you’re done, make sure the butter is broken up and no bigger than a pea (I prefer clean hands).
+• When you’re done, make sure the butter is broken up and no bigger than pea (I prefer clean hands).

 Advertisement

-- For 55 to 60 minutes, or until a toothpick inserted into the center comes out mostly clean, bake the coffee cake at 350°F. When the top of the coffee cake begins to brown, cover it.
+• For 55 to 60 minutes, or until toothpick inserted into the center comes out mostly clean, bake the coffee cake at 350°F. When the top of the coffee cake begins to brown, cover it.

 Glaze